 The Civil Advocacy Clinic represents low-income individuals and organizations in poverty law litigation, legislative advocacy, and legal reform.
 The clinic handles a wide variety of cases, which include housing, public benefits, consumer, employment, and special education law.
 The

-The University of Baltimore School of Law will announce when a fellowship position becomes available in the Civil Advocacy Clinic.
+The University of Baltimore School of Law will announce when a fellowship position becomes available in the Family Law Clinic.
 This public interest fellowship program offers practicing attorneys exposure to law school clinical teaching.

-Civil Advocacy Clinic Fellow's duties include direct supervision of case work by clinic students and clinic classroom teaching in coordination with clinic faculty.
-Fellows also pursue professional goals in conjunction with his or her clinic director, including opportunities for scholarship.
+The Civil Advocacy Clinic Fellow's duties include direct supervision of case work by clinic students and clinic classroom teaching in coordination with clinic faculty.
+Fellows also pursue professional goals in conjunction with his/her clinic director, including opportunities for scholarship.
 Fellows are responsible for case coverage during school vacations.

 This position is a contractual appointment for up to two years and can be extended for a third year under certain circumstances.